March is National Colorectal Cancer Awareness Month. Spread the

 factors of colon cancer.
 Visit your doctor--especially if

 you have a family history of cancer--and request a screening,

 even if you're under 50.
 It could save your life.

-of meaningful priorities.
+priorities.
 I am no exception.

 on a link to the right to start reading my online journal entries.